 As it is with the old recipes, the ingredients list or rather quantities are given liberally, for a cook to adjust accordingly.
 This is when experience in baking comes in handy, 2 or 3 eggs, medium or large?!
 How hot should be an oven?
 What they mean: bake until it is done?!
 I simply love it!
 It is not a follow_instructions_to_the_letter kind of thing.
 You feel like you are embarking on a little baking adventure with a result or a cake, balancing on your skills and feels.

 Put soft butter in a bowl and with some elbow grease, start working it with a wooden pestle until it is pale and fluffy.
-Then you can add sugar and ginger.
+Then you can add sugar, ginger and a small pinch of Guerande fleur de sel.
 Now incorporate 3 eggs, one at a time and beat it.
 Next add runny honey and combine it well.
 Next step is to add flour, but you need to fold it in gradually.
 In a small bowl, mix carbonate of soda in a table spoon or two of milk and add this mixture into the batter.
 Now transfer the batter into a big tray, lined with a parchment paper and smooth it with a spatula.
 Put the tray in an oven, gas mark 5, for about an hour and check with a stick if it is baked thoroughly.

 Serve the gingerbread cake with clotted cream for a real Christmassy treat.
 This cake stores well in an airtight container for up to a week, which is amazing as we love to indulge in it over the 12 days of Christmas.